ngeorger/vscode-gitignore/README.md

 ## Roadmap

 ### v0.1
-Basic implementation that allows to pull a single `.gitignore` file
+- Basic implementation that allows to pull a single `.gitignore` file

 ### v0.2
-Add language support for `.gitignore` files
+- Add language support for `.gitignore` files

 ### v0.3
-Support reading `.gitignore` files from subdirectories in the github/gitignore repository
+- Support reading `.gitignore` files from subdirectories in the github/gitignore repository

 ### v0.4
-Support adding multiple .gitignore files and merge it to a `.gitignore` file
+- Support adding multiple `.gitignore` files and merge it to a `.gitignore` file

+### v0.5
+- Support proxy

+### v0.6
+- Update extension to more recent vscode ecosystem
+- Update dependencies

+### v0.7
+- Support multi-root workspaces (see contribution by @hangxingliu)

+### v0.8
+- Further improve proxy support

+### v0.9
+- Switch to async/await
+- Migrate from `github` to `@octokit/rest`

 ## Changelog